 The program is ideal for people with a solid level of comfort using various forms of technology and social media.
 The program is intended for professionals who seek to lead learning technologies arms of K-12 education, postsecondary education, museums, libraries, corporations, government institutions, non-governmental organizations (NGOs), and media enterprises.
-The EDLT program is offered in the Global Access Format (60 percent face-to-face and 40 percent online), mainly at the West Los Angeles Graduate Campus.
-The program considers both formal and informal settings for learning with networked technology and social media.
+The EDLT program is offered in the Global Access Format with a hybrid delivery format that consists of face-to-face and online instruction.
+For specific scheduling information, contact the Program Office.

-- Application for Admission with a nonrefundable processing fee. - A baccalaureate degree from a regionally accredited institution. - A master's degree from a regionally accredited institution. - Official transcripts sent electronically via one of the approved companies listed on the GSEP website from the institutions that awarded the baccalaureate and master's degrees to the applicant as well as all transcripts from all other colleges or universities attended. - Two recommendations submitted directly from individuals that attest to the applicant's academic and/or professional character and leadership experience and/or potential.
-Academic recommendations from professors, instructors, or academic advisors; or professional recommendations from supervisors for employment, volunteer work, internship, or related activity satisfy this requirement. - A 1,000- to 2,000-word applicant statement of interest in the EdD program addressing such topics as the candidate's view of leadership, ability to develop followers, evidence of a purposeful research agenda, perseverance and demonstrated achievements, future career and life objectives, and reasons for pursuing a doctorate degree. - Resume or curriculum vitae (CV). - A personal and/or group interview with a program director or designee is required for qualified applicants who apply to the program.
+- Application for Admission with a nonrefundable processing fee. - A baccalaureate degree from a regionally accredited institution. - A master's degree or a doctorate from a regionally accredited institution. - Official transcripts sent electronically via one of the approved companies listed on the GSEP website from the institutions that awarded the baccalaureate and master's degrees to the applicant as well as all transcripts from all other colleges or universities attended. - Two recommendations submitted directly from individuals that attest to the applicant's academic and/or professional character and leadership experience and/or potential.
+Academic recommendations from professors, instructors, or academic advisors; or professional recommendations from supervisors for employment, volunteer work, internship, or related activity satisfy this requirement. - A 1,000- to 2,000-word applicant statement of interest in the EdD program addressing such topics as the candidate's view of leadership, ability to develop followers, evidence of a purposeful research agenda, perseverance and demonstrated achievements, future career and life objectives, and reasons for pursuing a doctorate degree. - Resume or curriculum vitae (CV). - A personal and/or group interview with a program director or designee is required for qualified applicants who apply to the program. - A writing sample and/or critical thinking assessment may be assigned to a candidate before potential admission at the discretion of the program director.

-• A writing sample and/or critical thinking assessment may be assigned to a candidate before potential admission at the discretion of the program director.
+• The Graduate Records Exam (GRE).

-- The Graduate Records Exam (GRE). - A record of academic written and presented research experience form.
+• A record of academic written and presented research experience form.

 Students who are in enrolled status in the EdD program or alumni of the program who have graduated from the Pepperdine EdD program within the last seven years may transfer up to 39 units of courses taken in the EdD program to the PhD in Global Leadership and Change program.
 The final decision of transfer is recommended in conjunction with a committee appointed by the program director(s) of the EdD/PhD program, which includes committee members and the senior director of student success or designee.
-The EdD/PhD Committee will make the final recommendation to the Enrollment Services Office based upon analysis of official transcripts, syllabi, and other relevant material submitted by the candidate.
+The EdD/PhD Committee will make the final recommendation to the Office of Admissions and Enrollment based upon analysis of official transcripts, syllabi, and other relevant material submitted by the candidate.